-Earn 1 hour of continuing education by joining the OT Potential Club after listening to this OT Potential Podcast course on the future of OT.
+Earn 1 hour of continuing education by joining OT Potential after taking this course.

 What is the future of OT?
 How will your own OT career look over the next decade?
 How will our profession change and evolve?